marcellosicbaldi/EEG-processing/rest-task-rest/rest_task_rest.md

 ```

 I now use EEGLAB to estimate the ICs and import both demixing matrix W and mixing matrix A (S = WX)

-## 5) Plotting 30 seconds of the ICs

 ```matlab:Code
 load('W.txt') % demixing matrix